I-5 Skagit River bridge collapse: Incident

 The oversize truck completed crossing the bridge while the first span immediately collapsed behind it.
 Both the driver of the oversized load and the pilot vehicle remained at the scene and cooperated with investigators.

-There were no fatalities, but three people were transported to local hospitals after being rescued from their fallen cars.
+There were no fatalities as a direct result, but three people were transported to local hospitals after being rescued from their fallen cars.
 The cars remained on the flooded bridge deck after it fell into the river.

 The trucker, employed by Mullen Trucking, was hauling an oversize load containing a housing for drilling equipment.
 The company's vice-president, Ed Sherbinski, said permits had been issued from Washington State that included clearance for all bridge crossings on the route.
 The truck had been led over the bridge by a pilot escort vehicle.
 A spokesman for the Washington State Department of Transportation said there are no warning signs leading up to the bridge regarding its clearance height.
 In Washington, only overcrossings of less than 14 ft (the normal legal height limit) are required to have advance postings of height restrictions.

 The oversize truck also damaged a sway strut of the second span, but not enough to initiate a collapse.
 That span was subsequently repaired.

 Investigation

 The Washington State Patrol and the National Transportation Safety Board investigated the accident.
-The NTSB's report attributes the collision to the tall-load truck being in the wrong, outside lane, and being crowded further into the shoulder by the passing truck.
-It attributes the bridge collapse to the collision taking out multiple sway braces, which destabilized the critical load-bearing (upper chord) members.
+The NTSB's report attributes the collision to the tall-load truck being in the wrong lane (the bridge's outer lane), and to its being crowded further into the shoulder by the truck passing it.
+It attributes the bridge collapse to the collision taking out multiple sway braces, which destabilized the critical load-bearing (upper-chord) members.

 Lawsuits

 Two of the three victims of the collapse filed a lawsuit against Mullen Trucking, the truck driver, the pilot car driver, and pilot car company.
 According to the suit, the negligence of the trucking and pilot car companies led to the collapse of the bridge.
-The Washington State Department of Transportation was not named in the suit as the victims and their attorney did not want to involve taxpayer money.
+Despite issues related to the Washington State Department of Transportation (WSDOT) not flagging the Skagit River Bridge on its list of height hazards for truckers planning routes for oversized loads, WSDOT was not named in the suit as the victims and their attorney did not want to involve taxpayer money.